Details on enrolling

 Continuous Certification Assessment: Diplomates with general surgery, vascular surgery, pediatric surgery or surgical critical care certificates expiring this year may use the new assessment process to continue their certification.

-Diplomates who become certified in general surgery, vascular surgery, pediatric surgery, surgical critical care and/or complex general surgical oncology in the 2018-2019 academic year or thereafter will be automatically enrolled in the new assessment process.
+As of 2018, diplomates who become certified in general surgery, vascular surgery, pediatric surgery, surgical critical care and/or complex general surgical oncology are automatically enrolled in the new assessment process.
 These diplomates will begin taking the assessment two years after the academic year in which they became certified.
 For example, if someone becomes certified in the 2019-2020 academic year, they will take their first assessment in fall 2022.

 General Surgery: As part of the new assessment process, we are inviting surgeons whose general surgery certificates have lapsed to regain their certification through a special pathway.
 This pathway will only be available for three years: 2018, 2019 and 2020.
 See our lapsed certificate policy for more details.